We are experiencing high communication volume. We thank you for your patience and ask that you call us at 410-735-6277 for faster service.

 Skilled, careful writers follow the conventions of Standard Written English, but writing is much more than mere adherence to convention.
 Instructors discuss grammar only when it affects meaning.
 Writing courses are not remedial.
 Students must already be proficient in Standard Written English.

-Completion of grade 9 English and satisfactory writing sample (instructions below), or successful completion of one course below:
+Completion of grade 9 English, and a placement test or successful completion of one course below:

 CTY Online Programs